Yue-Zhengyuan/Lectures/Condensed_Matter/Math_Appendix/Fourier_Transform.md

 # Fourier Transform

-Reference: *Quantum Field Theory in Condensed Matter Physics* by Nagaosa

 ## One-Dimensional Chain

 To motivate the discrete Fourier transform, we first construct a (periodic) 1D chain (let us call it $I$) of $N$ sites.
 The distance between two nearest neighbors is $a$; the length of the chain (period in space) is therefore $L = Na$.